 Foods and juices

 Warfarin interferes with how your liver uses vitamin K taken from your diet.
-Some foods are rich in vitamin K and can affect how warfarin works.
+Some foods are rich in vitamin K and these can affect how warfarin works.
 As part of a healthy balanced diet, you can continue to eat foods that contain vitamin K in moderate amounts.
 You don’t need to change your regular eating habits.
 There is no “correct” amount of vitamin K that you should eat.
 But, it is important to avoid large changes in the amount of food you eat containing vitamin K.

 |Foods that are rich in vitamin K|